aneto0/MARTe2/Docs/User/source/tutorial/mass_spring/datasources/mass_spring_ds_1.rst

     20000,2.000000,0.001496,0.009511,0.009097,0.003000,0.299177,0.598500,-1.990903,30.000000,0,9849,9850,9851,9852,9853,9874,9875,9876,9876,9883,9883,5,7,10,9932,9933,9941,0,0,0,0,0,{ 0 0 0 0 0 0 0 0 0 0 0 } ,{ 0 0 0 0 0 0 0 0 0 0 0 } ,92,0.300000,2.984962,30.000000,30.000000
     ...

-The data can be plot using any plotting tool (e.g. ``gnuplot``) and should show the expected behaviour of the system.
+The data can be plotted using any plotting tool (e.g. ``gnuplot``) and should show the expected behaviour of the system.

-A python based plotting script is also available in ``../Test/Integrated/plot_mass_spring_csv.py``.
+A Python-based plotting script is also available in ``../Test/Integrated/plot_mass_spring_csv.py``.
 To run the script, execute the following command:

 .. code-block:: bash